Gold Coast, Queensland: Geography

 The Gold Coast is approximately half covered by forests of various types.
 This includes small patches of near-pristine ancient rainforest, mangrove-covered islands, and patches of coastal heathlands and farmland with areas of uncleared eucalyptus forest.
 Of the plantation pine forests that were planted in the 1950s and 1960s, when commercial forest planting for tax minimisation was encouraged by the Commonwealth government, tiny remnants remain.
+Most of the Gold Coast area was covered by forest prior to European human settlement and extensive land clearing in the 19th century.

 Gold Coast City lies in the southeast corner of Queensland, to the south of Brisbane, the state capital.
 The Albert River separates the Gold Coast from Logan City, a local government area south of the City of Brisbane.

-Gold Coast City stretches from the Albert River, Logan River, and Southern Moreton Bay to the border with New South Wales (NSW) approximately 56 km south, and extends from the coast west to the foothills of the Great Dividing Range in World Heritage listed Lamington National Park.

-The southernmost town of Gold Coast City, Coolangatta, includes Point Danger and its lighthouse.
+Gold Coast City stretches from the Albert River, Logan River, and Southern Moreton Bay to the border with New South Wales (NSW) approximately 56 km south, and extends from the coast west to the foothills of the Great Dividing Range in World Heritage listed Lamington National Park.The southernmost town of Gold Coast City, Coolangatta, includes Point Danger and its lighthouse.
 Coolangatta is a twin city with Tweed Heads located directly across the NSW border.
 At 28.1667°S 153.55°E, this is the most easterly point on the Queensland mainland (Point Lookout on the offshore island of North Stradbroke is slightly further east).
 From Coolangatta, approximately forty kilometres of holiday resorts and surfing beaches stretch north to the suburb of Main Beach, and then further on Stradbroke Island.
 The suburbs of Southport and Surfers Paradise form the Gold Coast's commercial centre.
 The major river in the area is the Nerang River.
 Much of the land between the coastal strip and the hinterland were once wetlands drained by this river, but the swamps have been converted into man-made waterways (over 260 km in length or over 9 times the length of the canals of Venice, Italy) and artificial islands covered in upmarket homes.
 The heavily developed coastal strip sits on a narrow barrier sandbar between these waterways and the sea.

 To the west, the city borders a part of the Great Dividing Range commonly referred to as the Gold Coast hinterland.
 A 206 km2 section of the mountain range is protected by Lamington National Park and has been listed as a World Heritage area in recognition of its "outstanding geological features displayed around shield volcanic craters and the high number of rare and threatened rainforest species".
 The area attracts bushwalkers and day-trippers.
 Important rainforest pollinating and seed-dispersing Black flying foxes (Pteropus alecto) are found in the area and may be heard foraging at night.